younessassassi/fullstack-nanodegree-catalog/README.md

 pdb.set_trace()
 ```

-2. Run the application until it his the breakpoint
+2. Run the application until it hits the breakpoint
-3. Use thes command in the python console
+3. Use these commands in the python console

 ```sh
 'l' #to list the context of breakpoint